Submissions

 2. A statement confirming that all authors have read and approved the final version of the manuscript before submission to the journal.

-3. A clear specification of the article type, such as research article, or academic article.
+3. A precise specification of the article type, such as a research or academic article.

 4. A request to suggest suitable reviewers for the research, providing their names, affiliations, and email addresses.